myneTEC/Bitcoin_Youtube/README.md

       not containing functionalities

 - no segwit support for bech32 addresses
-- no rbf (replace by fee or fee bumb feature)
 - no excluded banman and net.h altered files
 - no file storage functionality excluded (fs.h)
 - no internal interfaces